AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 Make does not handle whitespace in PATH.
 Workaround: use underscores not spaces in directory and file names.

+Waiting for GNU make >=4.3 to understand grouped targets.

 natu 0.1.2 improperly quote a LaTeX escape sequences in core.py:331 and exponents.py:41.
 This make a silent DeprecationWarning in Python 3.6, a visible DeprecationWarning in Python 3.8 and is expected to cause SyntaxError in Python 3.10.
-Fix: replace '\,' by r'\\,'.
+Fix: replace '\\,' by r'\\\\,'.

 In `pytest-5.4.1` the modules `doctest` and `coverage` are incompatible and five AttributeError: 'DoctestItem' object has no attribute 'fixturenames'.
 Workaround: coverage does not include doctests.